YYK31/Pathology-Smart-Lab/README.md

-# Writing the README file content to a text file named "README.md"
-readme_content = """
 # Baneshwar Smart Pathology Lab

 Welcome to the Baneshwar Smart Pathology Lab project!
 This is a web application developed to manage various aspects of a pathology lab, including patient management, doctor appointments, lab tests, and administrative functions.
 The application is built using React for the front end and Java for the back end, with a RESTful API for communication between them.